Iran supreme leader spurns U.S. overture to fight Islamic State

 Washington and its allies remain hostile to Assad, which means any bombing is likely to take place without permission of the Damascus government.

-Senior U.S. officials said on Monday the Syrian military's air defences would face retaliation if Damascus attempted to respond to U.S. air strikes expected against Islamic State targets in Syria.
+Senior U.S. officials said on Monday the Syrian military's air defenses would face retaliation if Damascus attempted to respond to U.S. air strikes expected against Islamic State targets in Syria..

 The U.S. House of Representatives will begin debating legislation on Tuesday to give approval for arming and training rebels who oppose both Islamic State militants and Syria's government.